Collect MySQL binary logs (to be deprecated)

 Important

-You must manually install Logtail if your server is an ECS instance from a different Alibaba Cloud account, a server from another cloud provider, or a server in a data center.
+If your server is an ECS instance from a different Alibaba Cloud account, a server from another cloud provider, or a server in your own data center, you must install Logtail manually.
 For more information, see Install Logtail on a Linux server or Install Logtail on a Windows server.

 After you manually install Logtail, you must configure a user identifier on the server.
 For more information, see Configure a user identifier.